mikepj/GSShapefile/README.md

 GSShapefile
 ===========

-These classes will read and parse ESRI Shapefiles.
+These Objective-C classes will read and parse ESRI Shapefiles.

+Requirements:
+ARC memory management